 The Quicksilver was made out of the same materials used in production Rogallo wings; sailcloth, aluminium alloy tube, and steel cable.
 It used a rudder connected to the pilot’s seat harness to initiate turns.
 That placed the glider into a skid and the high dihedral then caused the craft to bank.

 Was this the future of hang gliding?
 For more about its development, see Dave Cronk, Bob Lovejoy, and the Quicksilver in Cronk works.

 Coincidentally, Bob Lovejoy and Joe Faust, who organized several early 1970s hang glider meets, had competed against each other in high jump.
-Lovejoy was also an aviation illustrator and some of his work adorned a beach cafe (Orville & Wilbur’s Steak House) where they held a couple of early organizational meetings(3, 8).
-Bob Lovejoy was killed flight testing a powered ultralight of his own design in 1982.
-(7)
+Lovejoy was also an aviation illustrator and some of his work adorned a beach cafe (Orville & Wilbur’s Steak House) where they held a couple of early organizational meetings.
+(3; 8)

 Bob resurfaced in about 1980 and had a small ultralight aircraft under development.
 During a test flight there was a hardware failure which led to a control problem.
 Not much is known except it cut his life tragically short.